Cloud Computing

 dpkg-reconfigure tzdata

-Follow the on-screen prompts to select your correct timezone settings using your up/down keyboard arrows.
+Follow the on-screen prompts to select your correct timezone settings using the up/down keyboard arrows.

 Locking Down SSH

 Before we lock SSH down, there are some things you need to consider.
-Will you be the only one accessing your server, or will you provide access to developers, clients, or other people?
+Will you be the only one accessing your server, or will you provide access to developers, clients, or others?
 Do you have a dedicated IP that you work from?
-I'm going to cover some basic security, with some additional details at the end.
+I will cover some basic security and additional details at the end.

 We're definitely going to lock down the ability for "root" to access your server over SSH.
 In order to do that, we first need to create a new user, which is simple: